 Amongst her Walmart shopping spree stuff, was this crockpot.
 I have no idea why she bought it.
 I had no idea what to do with a crockpot back then.
 This story still cracks me up to this day!
 What was she thinking?

 So yes, while I’d be happy to own a newer, bigger and better crockpot, this crockpot holds a special place in my heart.
 Every time I take it out, I laugh thinking about Mom and her Walmart shopping spree and something delicious always seems to come out of it too.
 It’s magic!
 Like this magical Chicken Zoodle Pho.

 Just like my crockpot, pho holds a special place in my heart.
-It’s one of my favorite foods and one that I haven’t been able to enjoy because one, I haven’t found a thai restaurant I like and two, I’ve had to avoid certain foods for awhile due to my food allergies, and grains particularly for my auto-immune disease.
+It’s one of my favorite foods and one that I haven’t been able to enjoy because one, I haven’t found a Vietnamese restaurant I like and two, I’ve had to avoid certain foods for awhile due to my food allergies, and grains particularly for my auto-immune disease.

 So I made my own Chicken Zoodle Pho to satisfy my pho tooth!
 Thanks to the good ole crockpot, it could not have been simpler either.
 This will be one recipe I’ll be making all summer long.
 Fingers crossed the crockpot holds up, I don’t think I could bear parting with it!

 P.S.
 Need a spiralizer?
 I use this one all the time.
 It’s very inexpensive!

 - 12 ounces boneless chicken breast (2-3 chicken breasts)

 - 6 cups bok choy cabbage, chopped loosely